Scott County Public Health currently only has the Pfizer Bivalent booster, for the Moderna Bivalent booster please contact your local pharmacy.

 - CDC Coronavirus Self-Checker(*Not intended for the diagnosis or treatment of COVID-19)

 - CDC Quarantine and Isolation Calculator (A tool to help determine how long you need to isolate, quarantine, or take other steps to prevent spreading COVID-19)

 - Governor Walz’s Official COVID-19 in Minnesota site

-- MN Dept. of Health (MDH) Situation Update - Updated weekdays at 11:00am
+- MN Dept. of Health (MDH) Situation Update - Updated every Thursday at 11:00am

 - Center for Disease Control (CDC) - Situation Summary

 Each household in Minnesota can order two tests from MDH.
 The tests will ship directly to the address you provide.
 Supplies are limited.

 Community Testing Locations

 Community testing sites offer rapid or saliva testing.
 Hours vary for each testing location.
 Visit the website for details about each testing location.

 |CVS Pharmacies - Shakopee||Hy-Vee Pharmacies (New Prague, Savage, Shakopee)|

 1400 1st St. NE

 165 Commerce Dr. W.